 Instagram Stories are only shown to people who follow you, but you can still use the algorithms to your advantage.
 Since they’re more likely to show up at the front of a user’s Stories tray when they interact with your Stories, make sure you use every method and feature at your disposal — like the Question and Poll stickers — to get that engagement.

-5. Use relevant keywords and hashtags
+5. Use relevant hashtags and keywords

 You can also use relevant keywords in the description, the captions, and in the content itself.